Fort Livingstone (Saskatchewan)

 Fort Livingstone was founded as an outpost in North-West Territories, Canada.

-The outpost briefly served as the capital city for the North-West Territories government for the years of 1874 to 1876 until it moved to Battleford, and headquarters for the North-West Mounted Police for the same period, until they moved their headquarters to Fort Macleod.
+The outpost briefly served as the capital city for the North-West Territories government for the years of 1874 to 1876 until it moved to Battleford, Saskatchewan, and headquarters for the North-West Mounted Police for the same period, until they moved their headquarters to Fort Macleod, Alberta.

 The site was designated a National Historic Site of Canada in 1923.
 It was also designated a provincial Protected Area in 1986.

 The nearest inhabited site is Pelly, Saskatchewan.